Everloom-129/ECE-CS374_Assignment_Hub/Assignment_8/ECE374_Assignment_8_P3.md

 #### Spanning tree $\Rightarrow$ Hamiltonian path:

-1) Just follow the constructions to expand each vertex to a k-vertex-group and create the edges between groups.
+1) The graph just like the structure in the constructions.
 2) It will be a Hamiltonian path in G.
-   - Because if a vertex in the spanning tree has **n** edges, then the Hamiltonian path can pass the group, which represent this vertex k times. **n**<=**k**, so there is a Hamiltonian path.
+   - If a vertex in the spanning tree has **n** edges, which means the group represent this vertex is connected with other **n** groups.
+Because **n**<=**k** (it is a **k** low degree spanning tree), each group allow  a path to go through this group **n** times.
+So, there is a Hamiltonian path.( Because each vertex in the group can provide a opportunity for a path get in and get out to another group, there are just **n** other groups connected with this group.
+So, it is not possible that a Hamiltonian path algorithm break due to a group is unavailable)

 Given **G**, we can easily construct **H** in polynomial time by brute force.